 We’ve all been there – enviously gazing at someone devouring the same junk food as you, without fretting over those extra pounds on the weighing scale tomorrow.
 Well, they’re the few lucky ones blessed with a speedy metabolism.
-Although, the good news is, metabolism works quite like everything else in your life; while some are born with it, others have to work for it.
+And if you aren’t one of them (I am not either), don’t sulk yet.
+Metabolism works quite like everything else in your life; while some are born with it, others have to work for it.
 And if you fall in the latter category, this curated list will turn out to be your true savior.

 Metabolism – Part Nature, Part Nurture

 Metabolism or metabolic rate is, as Harvard Medical School puts it, a series of chemical reactions in a living organism that create and break down energy necessary for life.
 More simply, it’s the rate at which your body expends energy or burns calories.’
 Your body needs energy from calories just to be alive (breathing, circulation, cell production, nutrient synthesis, etc.).
 We also burn calories during any physical activity like standing, brisk walking, or exercising.
 Digestion, and absorption of nutrients from food, known as thermogenesis, also need calories.

 The easiest and most recommended way to burn more calories is to exercise and be more active, in day-to-day life.
 Although, there are some foods that can rev up your metabolism by creating an instant burst in the thermogenesis process, or how much the food expends calories as it passes through your digestive tract.
 Here’s a roundup of the top 7 of these foods and drinks.